 i liked inherent vice way more. but it was the 70s backdrop and weird comedy that did it for me, not the story itself which was kinda meh in the end.

-under the silver lake on the other hand was legit a succession of scenes that were deliberately made confusing as shit, only revealing bits and pieces of nonsense just to fuck with the audience. it was ok to some degree but still not as good as IV
+under the silver lake on the other hand was legit a succession of scenes that were deliberately made confusing as shit, only revealing bits and pieces of nonsense just to frick with the audience. it was ok to some degree but still not as good as IV

 It was well made, and the dialog was good, but I couldn't help comparing it to Inherent Vice.
 I also struggled with how some characters noticed the skunk smell and others didn't.
 Like some characters were imaginings and others were real people.
 It confused me and was never explained.